-The first term corresponds to the finite-population mean of the fitted values and, taken alone, is generally design-biased for $\mu$.
-The second term is a Horvitz--Thompson estimator of the finite-population mean of the so-called census residuals $y_k-m_N(\mathbf{x}_k)$ and acts as a design-bias correction for the prediction error induced by the working regression function $m_N(\cdot)$.
-As a result, $\widehat{\mu}_{\mathrm{MA}}(m_N)$ is $d$-unbiased regardless of the quality of the fitted rule $m_N(\cdot)$.
+The notation $\widehat{\mu}_{\mathrm{MA}}(m_N)$ emphasizes that the estimator is a functional of the oracle target rule $m_N(\cdot)$.
+The first term corresponds to the finite-population mean of the predicted values and, taken alone, is generally design-biased for $\mu$.
+The second term is a Horvitz--Thompson estimator of the finite-population mean of the oracle residuals $ e_{Nk}=y_k-m_N(\mathbf{x}_k), $ and acts as a design-bias correction for the prediction error induced by $m_N(\cdot)$.
+As a result, $\widehat{\mu}_{\mathrm{MA}}(m_N)$ is $d$-unbiased regardless of the predictive quality of $m_N(\cdot)$.
 Indeed, under Assumption~\eqref{ass:design_positivity},